ColeLab/CPRO2_learning_release/README.md

 Author: Ravi Mill (rdm146@rutgers.edu)

-Includes the Matlab (v2019a) function quantify_rule_type_subject.m, which quantifies the strength of compositional and conjunctive neural representations in block-to-block fMRI regional activations evoked by C-PRO2 paradigm.
+Includes the Matlab (v2019a) function quantify_rule_type_subject.m, which quantifies the strength of compositional and conjunctive neural representations in block-to-block fMRI regional activations evoked by the C-PRO2 paradigm.
 The remaining files included with the repository are required for the function to run (see details below).

 Top of the main function provides a detailed description of the function, as well as input and output variables.